josh-collinsworth/joco-sveltekit/src/routes/blog/posts/8-student-portfolio-mistakes.md

 I understand; you want people to be able to see the details.
 How will anybody else know that every point, pixel and period is in its proper place if you don't stretch your available space to its limit?

+Don't think of your portfolio as a collection of projects; it's a design project in itself.

-<Highlight>Don't think of your portfolio as a collection of projects; it's a design project in itself.</Highlight>
+<Callout class="former-highlight">Don't think of your portfolio as a collection of projects; it's a design project in itself.</Callout>

 It should only include what makes you look great.
 Most interviewers don't want or need to see every single spread or be able to read every paragraph of body copy (though they will read some—see #4).
 Decorating a spread just to fill up the space is the visual equivalent of commenting on the weather to fill an awkward silence: it's meaningless noise.